 How I became a wedding photographer

-2 years later, Covid struck, and it gave me a whole new perspective.
+When Covid struck it gave me a whole new perspective.
 I got to see weddings stripped back to their essence, free of expectation, tradition or any of the elaborate dressing we’ve come to expect.
 And it made me realise just how important what we do is.
 We get welcomed into people’s families on a day they’ll be talking about for decades.
 We don’t just get to capture their memories, we get to be a part of them.

 I love photography, but that’s not why I love this job.
 I love this job for the people I get to meet and capture.
 I love being part of a special moment, and knowing how much joy the photo will bring my couple, and the value it will hold in years to come.